 ORAL HISTORY: The inside story of Kimi Raikkonen's legendary first F1 test

-This weekend in Monaco sees Kimi Raikkonen take part in his 300th Grand Prix.
-In celebration, we're turning the clocks back to the very first time he drove an F1 car, speaking to those who witnessed a test that has gone down in legend and which changed Raikkonen's life forever...
+As Kimi Raikkonen turns 40, we're turning the clocks back to the very first time he drove an F1 car, speaking to those who witnessed a test that has gone down in legend and which changed Raikkonen's life forever...

 It was an autumnal day at Mugello, a daunting high-speed circuit nestled away in northern Tuscany that used to be a favourite among F1 teams for testing.
 The year was 2000 and a three-day test in September, starting two days after the Italian Grand Prix at Monza, had been scheduled for those who wanted to use the facility.
 Ferrari, McLaren and Sauber opted in.
 For title rivals Ferrari and McLaren, the test was useful to gather data and test new parts for the upcoming races.
 For Sauber, it was about giving a star the chance to shine.